South Iwo Jima

-South Iwo Jima (南硫黄島, Minami-Iōtō), officially Minami or South Iōtō (written with the same characters) since 18 June 2007 and also formerly known as Santo Agustino, is a 3.4 km2 uninhabited island in the North Pacific.
+South Iwo Jima (南硫黄島, Minami-Iōtō), officially Minami Iōtō or South Iōtō (written with the same characters) since 18 June 2007 and also formerly known as Santo Agustino, is a 3.4 km2 uninhabited island in the North Pacific.
 Located 60 km south of Iwo Jima, it is the southernmost of the Volcano Islands, part of the Nanpo Archipelago.
 Farallon de Pajaros is the next island to its south, 541 km away in the Northern Mariana Islands.

 Occupied by the United States Armed Forces following World War II, South Iwo Jima was restored to Japanese control in 1968.
 It is now administered as part of Ogasawara Subprefecture in the Tokyo Metropolitan Government.

 Description

 The island lies 1300 km south of Tokyo, 330 km SSW of Chichijima.
 Its area is 3.4 km2 and the shore length, 7.5 km.
 Along the shoreline there are few bays and inlets, and it is covered with mostly rocks and little sand.
 To the rear are sea cliffs that rise to 200 m in height.
 The peak on South Iwo Jima is the largest in Ogasawara Subprefecture—including the Bonin and Volcano Islands and three isolated islets—at 913 m and its average slope angle is 45 degrees.
 The northwest side of this volcano, which has a relatively stable shape and is not eroding much, rises at a gentler incline of 30 degrees.
-Another defining feature of the island is that it does not have rivers, lakes, marshes or a freshwater system of any kind.
+Another defining feature of the island is that it does not have rivers, lakes, marshes or a freshwater system of any kind, rendering it uninhabitable.

 South Iwo Jima is part of a volcanic front which has been active for 2,588,000 years beginning in the Quaternary period and started to form as a result of volcanic activity in that period.
 Though it is not clear when it emerged as an island, rocks which have been gathered and analyzed show no signs of geomagnetic reversal, so it is believed that the island is no more than a few hundred thousand years old.
 Although Micronesians may have passed the island in the past, South Iwo Jima is first known to have been discovered in late September or early October 1543 by Spanish explorer Bernardo de la Torre on board the carrack San Juan de Letrán during a failed attempt to find a northern route east from the Philippines to Mexico.
+It was he who named it "San(to) Agustino"; however, the name did not stick.